RodrigoELG/CV_Cielo_Vision/README.md

 ##  Setup Instructions

-*The project runs on virtual enviromets to avoid diverse library version conflicts on the system.
-Remember to activate and exit the virtual enviroment whenever working on the project:
+*The project runs on virtual environments to avoid diverse library version conflicts on the system.
+Remember to activate and exit the virtual environment whenever working on the project:

 source venv/bin/activate
 deactivate